My HR Diaries

 It feels like a leash has just been strung.
 And it’s tightening, well, not yet though.
 Maybe from the new week.

 Micro-management does not do anyone any good.
-It instills lack of confidence and initiative on the long run.
+It instils a lack of confidence and initiative in the long run.

 It hurts.